Aliʻi Kula Lavender Farm Maui

-Lavender Farm, Garden, Ranch
+Lavender Farm, Garden, Ranch in Kula, Maui

-The Alii Kula Lavender Farm was started in 2002 by Alii Chang, who converted an old protea farm, and then expanded it continuously.
-Each year there is a larger variety of kinds of lavender (now 45 types), flowers and other beautiful plants, tours, and lavender products (shirts, sachets, skin care creams and oils, scones).
-Alii died in 2011, but his co-workers continue the farm in his tradition.
+The Aliʻi Kula Lavender Farm was started in 2002 by Aliʻi Chang, who converted an old protea farm and then expanded it continuously.
+Each year there is a larger variety of kinds of lavender (now 45 types), flowers and other beautiful plants, tours, and lavender products (shirts, sachets, skincare creams and oils, scones).
+Aliʻi died in 2011, but his co-workers continue the farm in his tradition.

 From the Lavender Farm, the views of Maui’s central valley are spectacular.
 You can bring a picnic lunch and enjoy it on the hillside or at a picnic table or in the gazebo.
 Be sure to buy one of their delicious lavender scones for dessert (available in the gift shop).
 For more info call 808-878-3004.

-Maui Lavender Farm photos
+Maui Lavender Farm Photos

 See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, beaches, kids and family fun, and more.